buildpacks/rfcs/text/0000-spec-api-branches.md

 The spec repo shall have protected branches representing the next API version for each spec.
 At the time of writing, those branches would be the following: `platform/0.3`, `buildpack/0.3`, `distribution/0.2` and `extensions/bindings/0.2`.
 PRs to the spec that change an API (all non-cosmetic changes) should be made to those branches.

 When they decide it is appropriate, the core team, in consultation with the implementation team will merge an API branch to master, bump the API versions, in the spec README (https://github.com/buildpacks/spec#api-versions), and apply a [tag](https://github.com/buildpacks/spec/releases) to master.

+Release tags will be named following the existing convention: `<spec-name>-v<api-version>`

 # How it Works
 [how-it-works]: #how-it-works